 If your cat continues going outside of the litter box, your first call should always be to your veterinarian.
 Many medical conditions can cause a change in your kitty’s litter box habits.
 If your veterinarian examines your cat and gives them a clean bill of health, your cat may have a behavior problem that needs to be solved.
 Your kitty may need some diagnostic tests completed, like bloodwork or x-rays, to rule out other medical conditions before concluding the problem is indeed behavioral.
 If these tests come up negative for medical conditions, such as diabetes, kidney disease, bacteria in the urine, intestinal parasites, bladder stones, or arthritis, your veterinarian may ask about behavioral history or any environmental factors.

 Stressful situations can also lead cats to marking behavior or house soiling.
 Homeopathic remedies can help your kitty destress.
 There are some alternatives to consider like CBD oil or calming treats to help kitties mellow out a bit.
 These also have some other health benefits for your feline as well.

 Using a calming cat bed may just be what your kitty needs to relax, or some cats just love good old-fashioned catnip.
 Try some simple solutions to help them destress a little bit; but if you’re having a particularly hard time with your cat adjusting or misbehaving, there are cat behaviorists that can help.
 Do your research and see what would be a right fit for you and your pet.

 What Happens If Your Cat Has Developed a Surface or Location Preference?

+We want cats to keep using their litter box and keep them in their loving homes.
 If you are having trouble litter box training your cat, your veterinarian is a great source of information.
-They may have some helpful suggestions to help you and your feline purrrsevere.
+They may have some helpful suggestions to help you and your feline purrsevere.